 Rick Rubin, a noted fan of classic ’70s rock, was impressed with the material for Howlin Rain’s second album, and 2008’s Magnificent Fiend was jointly released by Birdman and Rubin’s American Recordings imprint.
 The band released the digital-only 12″ “The Good Life” in 2010, followed by a limited vinyl release the following year.
 Also in 2010, Belle & Sebastian selected them to perform at the second Bowlie Weekender in the U.K. (produced and presented by All Tomorrow’s Parties).
 Howlin Rain subsequently recorded their third full-length, The Russian Wilds, which was co-produced by the band and Tim Green and released by American Recordings/Birdman in early 2012.
 Concert recordings from the tour were later collected and released in 2014 as Live Rain.
 Miller had been working on a trilogy in the studio at the time of its release.
 The first part of that project, Mansion Songs, appeared in January of 2015.
 After incessant touring for the better part of two years, Miller assembled another incarnation of the band–Daniel Cervantes, bottleneck slide guitar; Jeff McElroy, bass and Justin Smith, drums–for the second installment in the Mansion Songs trilogy, The Alligator Bride.
 Recorded by Eric “King Riff” Bauer, the band cut everything live to tape in first or second takes with no overdubs.
 Their attempt was to capture the spirit and vibe of recordings such as the Grateful Dead’s Europe ’72, Mountain Bus’ Sundance, and Free’s 1969 classic Fire and Water.
 Miller categorized the sound of the record as “Neal Casady Rock,” in honor of the inspiration of the unofficial patron saint of the Beat Generation writers.
 The Alligator Bride was issued in June of 2018 on Miller’s Silver Current Records label.

-Credit to: Allmusic
+Credit to: Mark Deming of Allmusic

 Howlin’ Rain on what it’s really like to work with rock-n-roll yogi Rick Rubin